MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 ### Treatment of failures

+####  Non-transactional policy

-* Non-transactional policy: The failure is ignored by Kusto.
+The failure is ignored by Kusto.
 Any retry is the responsibility of the data ingestion process owner.

+#### Transactional policy

-* Transactional policy: The original ingestion operation that triggered the update will also fail.
+The original ingestion operation that triggered the update will also fail.
 The source table and the database won't be modified with new data.
-  * If the ingestion method is `pull` (Kusto's Data Management service is involved in the ingestion process), there's an automated retry on the entire ingestion operation, orchestrated by Kusto's Data Management service, according to the following logic:
+If the ingestion method is `pull` (Kusto's Data Management service is involved in the ingestion process), there's an automated retry on the entire ingestion operation, orchestrated by Kusto's Data Management service, according to the following logic:
 * Retries are done until the earliest between `DataImporterMaximumRetryPeriod` (default = 2 days) and `DataImporterMaximumRetryAttempts` (default = 10) is reached.
-    * Both of the above settings can be altered in the Data Management service's configuration, by KustoOps.
+* Both of the above settings can be altered in the Data Management service's configuration.
 * The backoff period starts at 2 minutes, and grows exponentially (2 -> 4 -> 8 -> 16 ... minutes)

-  * In any other case, any retry is the responsibility of the data owner.
+In any other case, any retry is the responsibility of the data owner.